Abstracting and Indexing

 Chris Swift [+]

-Chris Swift has been Head of Chaplaincy at the Leeds Teaching Hospitals since 2001.
+Before becoming Director at Chaplaincy for Methodist Homes in June 2017, Chris Swift was Head of Chaplaincy at the Leeds Teaching Hospitals where he served from 2001.
 Between 2004 and 2007 he was President of the College of Health Care Chaplains.
 Since obtaining his PhD in 2005 from the University of Sheffield he has continued to research and publish and was instrumental in establishing the MA in Health & Social Care Chaplaincy at Leeds Metropolitan University in 2011.
 Chris is a module leader on the MA and also holds an honorary research fellowship at the University of Leeds.
 He is a member of the editorial board for the Christian social responsibility journal, Crucible, and has served on the editorial team of the UK's Journal of Health Care Chaplaincy for many years prior to the agreement to publish Health & Social Care Chaplaincy.

 Lindsay B. Carey [+]